JanPeregrim/CityArt/README.md

 - Frontend Setup: Run the frontend pipeline in Azure DevOps to build the Flutter application for deployment on iOS, Android, or web browsers.

 - Database Configuration: Use Microsoft Azure Storage Explorer to configure and manage the monument database stored in Azure Storage Account.

+## Source code
+The source code is in the Azure DevOps.
+If you want to know more about project, please contact me.